 Concerning individual covariates, there were no significant variables that explained variation in SMI in our models.
 The fixed effects retained in the top models set (5 models) were the proportion of meadows and orchards, nestling number and sex (see Table S1) but their effects were not significantly different from 0 (see Figure S1).
 This is consistent with the fact that the null model was in the top models set (see Table S1).

 Figure 1.
-Forest-plot of estimates for the average model of relative telomere length and individual covariates (see Table S3).
+Forest-plot of estimates for the average model of relative telomere length and individual covariates (see Table S2 and Table 1).
 Reference level for sex is females, for cohort is 2014 (the first year of the study) and for rank is 5 (last hatched chicks).
 Significance levels are annotated with asterisks: *** p<00.1,**p<0.01,*p<0.05, . p<0.10

 Inter-individual variation in Relative Telomere Length (RTL)

 Concerning individual covariates, RTL was not dependent on nestling number and there was no interaction between rank and sex, or between rank and the proportion of meadows and orchards.
-The variables in the top models set (6 models) were rank, sex, SMI, cohort, nestling age and the proportion of meadows and orchards (Table S3, Figure 1).
-Males have significantly shorter telomeres than females and there is a small significant positive effect of SMI on RTL (Figure 1).
-In addition, last hatched nestlings have shorter telomeres but only in the largest brood of 5 nestlings (Figures 1 and 2).
-The effect of the year of birth is significant for the last year of study, meaning that individuals born in 2017 have shorter telomeres than individuals born earlier (Figures 1 and 3).
-Concerning environmental covariates, the proportion of meadows and orchards was kept In the best model but has no significant effect on RTL (Figure 1).
+The variables in the top models set (6 models) were rank, sex, SMI, cohort, nestling age and the proportion of meadows and orchards (Table S2, Figure 1).
+Males have significantly shorter telomeres than females and there is a small significant positive effect of SMI on RTL (Figure 1, Table 1).
+In addition, last hatched nestlings have shorter telomeres but only in the largest brood of 5 nestlings (Figures 1 and 2, Table 1).
+The effect of the year of birth is significant for the last year of study, meaning that individuals born in 2017 have shorter telomeres than individuals born earlier (Figures 1 and 3, Table 1).
+Concerning environmental covariates, the proportion of meadows and orchards was kept in the best model but has no significant effect on RTL (Figure 1, Table 1).

+Table 1.
+Estimates and confidence interval (CI) for the average model of relative telomere length and individual covariates (see Table S2 and Figure 1).
+Reference level for sex is females, for cohort is 2014 (the first year of the study) and for rank is 5 (last hatched chicks).